Wayland High School: Athletics

 Wayland is a member of the Dual County League (DCL) which is part of the Massachusetts Interscholastic Athletic Association (MIAA) and offers a number of athletic opportunities for students.
 In addition, Wayland also collaborates with athletic rival Weston High School to provide two additional athletic opportunities.
 The Wayland/Weston Girls Hockey team and the Wayland-Weston crew team.

 Crew

 The Wayland-Weston Crew team is one of the best high school crew teams in the nation and has sent boats to compete at the U.S. Rowing Association Youth National Championships every year since 2006.
 The crew team also regularly competes in regattas such as the Head of the Charles, Head of the Schuylkill, and Textile River Regatta.

 Football

 In 2006 Wayland's Varsity football team was undefeated and won the Division 1A State Championship ("The Super Bowl") beating Marshfield High School, 28–0.
 It was the first time in 31 years that Wayland had been to the playoffs and the first Super Bowl win for Wayland.
 The football team traditionally plays against rival Weston High School on Thanksgiving Day.

+Alex Jenny holds the Wayland High School records for career passing yards (4,679) and career passing touchdowns (49).